 Why Work with the Attorneys at mctlaw | Maglio Christopher & Toale, P.A.

-Our Firm extensively litigates in local, state, and federal courts; against the Department of Justice and some of the largest private law firms in the world.
+Our Firm extensively litigates in local, state, and federal courts; against federal agencies that issue contracts, and some of the largest private law firms in the world.
 We have the legal, technical, and trial skills necessary for any type of lawsuit, no matter the adversary.
-And, make no mistake, the Department of Justice is a formidable adversary, describing itself as “the largest law office in the world.”

 Both REAs and claims require a special format and specific certifications to be valid.
 You should work with an attorney to make sure the format and certification are correct, or your case could get dismissed.